Fairfax County, VA

 Wetland Studies and Solutions, Inc. provided comprehensive natural and cultural resource services and obtained the necessary Clean Water Act permits for the relocation of certain Department of Defense (DOD) agencies during the BRAC initiative at Fort Belvoir.
-All required individual permits were issued less than one year from the initiation of the wetland delineation and just over six months from the submittal of the permit application!

 The U.S. Army Garrison at Fort Belvoir was appointed by the Base Realignment and Closure (BRAC) Commission to relocate certain Department of Defense (DOD) agencies to an approximately 628-acre portion of the 807-acre Engineer Proving Ground (EPG).
 The authorized construction activities resulted in permanent and temporary impacts to 1.34 acres of wetlands, including 2,905 linear feet of streams.

 Wetland Studies and Solutions, Inc. (WSSI) was contracted in June 2006 to perform a search for the small whorled pogonia (Isotria medeoloides) for the entire EPG project area; WSSI had previously found the first small whorled pogonia in Fairfax County on a portion of the EPG site proposed for the Fairfax County Parkway.
 WSSI then delineated and surveyed all Waters of the U.S., including wetlands, on the parcel, completing that in February 2007.
 WSSI also delineated the Fairfax County Resource Protection Areas (RPA) and Environmental Quality Corridor (EQC) for the site.